DivineNwokedi7188/NBA_Analysis/README.md

 !dashboard/screenshot.png
 Tools Used
 •	Power BI
+•	Excel
 Project Repository Structure
 •	/data: Raw and processed data files
-•	/dashboard: Power BI dashboard file and screenshot
+•	/dashboard: Excel dashboard file and screenshot
 •	/docs: Project documentation and README
 How to Reproduce
 1. Clone the repository and navigate to the project directory